JayChen35/JayChen35/README.md

 ### Hey there! 👋

 I'm Jason, an undergraduate studying Aerospace Engineering and Computer Science.

-🌎 I'm fascinated with commercial spaceflight, and how exploration of the Moon, Mars, and beyond can improve everyone's lives.
+- I'm fascinated with commercial spaceflight, and how exploration of the Moon, Mars, and beyond can improve life on Earth.

-🔭 My main interests include rocket propulsion systems, reinforcement learning, and flight software design.
+- My interests include rocket propulsion systems, reinforcement learning, and flight software design.

 Cheers! 🍻